-94 FAO, IFAD and WFP, 2018.
+64 FAO, IFAD and WFP, 2018.
 Memorandum of Understanding between Food and Agriculture Organization of the United Nations (FAO), International Fund for Agricultural Development (IFAD) and World Food Programme (WFP).
 Rome: FAO, IFAD and WFP, June 2018: pp 5-6.

-(UNICEF), which is a partner in 43 of them.
-The United Nations Development Programme (UNDP) is a partner in 17 of the RBA collaborative activities; the World Health Organization (WHO) is a partner in 14; UN Women in 11; and the World Bank in nine.
+in 17 of the RBA collaborative activities; the World Health Organization (WHO) is a partner in 14; UN Women in 11; and the World Bank in nine.

-- 39. Table 3 also allocates the CAs in the database into the four categories used in the preliminary mapping of CAs at Annex 6 of the evaluation TOR.
+Table 3 also allocates the CAs in the database into the four categories used in the preliminary mapping of CAs at Annex 6 of the evaluation TOR.
 Of these, operations and programme activities are the most numerous, comprising 57 percent of those identified at country and regional levels and 46 percent of all CAs identified.
-At global level, administrative activities (joint corporate services) are the most common type. - 40.
+At global level, administrative activities (joint corporate services) are the most common type.

 Although the CA database includes a field for the budget of each CA, it was impossible to gather comprehensive and accurate information on this.
-Many CAs are reported without any budgetary information, and those that are not in a formal project format may never have had a calculation of their total cost to the participating RBAs and/or other partners. - 41.
+Many CAs are reported without any budgetary information, and those that are not in a formal project format may never have had a calculation of their total cost to the participating RBAs and/or other partners.

 Given the emphasis of the RBAs on their collaboration at country level, and the corresponding emphasis of this evaluation on RBAC performance at that level, the ET have also created a country database in order to map and analyze the location of CAs relative to factors such as the national income category in which they fall (low-income, lower-middle-income etc.).
 A sample of these data is given at Annex V. The database covers all countries classified as lower-income or middle-income by the World Bank.